« Previous Page Table of Contents Next Page »

 It is fifty years already since we left Slutsk, but Slutsk is not forgotten.
 Above all, the honesty and goodness of everyone who was poor and often hungry.

 Slutsker holidays, Slutsker foods, Slutsker weddings, brisn; oh how I long for my mother's butter cookies.
 Thursday mama used to bake Challah, cookies all night for her husband and nine children.
 The smell filled the entire house.
 For each girl there was a roll.
 For the boys a small Challah.
-For lunch on Friday each child received a small roll with a bowl of barley soup Everything had a holiday smell.
+For lunch on Friday each child received a small roll with a bowl of barley soup had a holiday smell.
 Before Passover we aired and cleaned the house.
 On Friday each child received a roll and a plate of soup.
 Everything had a holiday smell.
 Each child had their own goblet, one green, one blue, one white.
 The largest goblet was for Elijah the prophet.
 And for each child a new pair of shoes.

 [Page 368]

-Now I will tell you about a well known character:
+Now I will tell you about a well-known character:

-Itser Barker
+Itze Barker

-Itser Barker with his wife Tsira were our neighbors.
+Itze Barker with his wife Tsira were our neighbors.
 They were bread bakers.
-Itser was a tall handsome Jew with a long white beard.
+Itze was a tall handsome Jew with a long white beard.
 His wife Tsira was short and both were quiet good people.
 They did not have any children. so they adopted an orphan who was a relative.
 Her name was Rayzele, brought her up, made her wedding and took in their son in law Nathan, the scribe, into their home for kest (room and board so he could study).
 They gave them the best room and they slept in a dark room behind the oven.
 In the kitchen there was a table with a long bench where they laid out the bread straight from the oven.( In their house there was a large white cat with black specks.
 This was not just a cat that ran around looking for mice.
 Her work was to walk among the warm loaves of bread, lick and smell, and slap with her tail and from time to time lay down between the warm loaves of bread. )

 Khava the Bean Carrier